 The IRGC claimed Zam was being guided and safeguarded by American, Israeli, and French intelligence agencies, and called him “one of the main people of the enemy’s media network and psychological warfare.”
 On October 23, 2019, an IRGC spokesperson claimed that the Guards had “already captured many of [Zam’s] contacts inside the country.”
 Media and others tied to the IRGC have said that finding Zam’s network of sources is more important than capturing the activist himself.
 The regime forced Zam to “confess” on Iranian television to engaging in “counter-revolutionary” actions at the direction of France.

 An Iranian judiciary spokesman announced on June 30, 2020, that Zam had been convicted and sentenced to death for 13 counts, which were grouped together and treated as cases of “sowing corruption on earth.”
 He was also sentenced to life in prison for “several other charges,” which were unnamed.
-On December 12, 2020, Iran’s state television reported that Ruhollah Zam was executed.
+The regime executed Zam on December 12, 2020.